alissa-huskey/python-class/docs/chapter_3.md

 ### Try it in the Python Shell

-In the right pane of your repl.it, if you see only one `>` open a python shell by typing `python` then hitting enter.
+In the right pane of your repl.it, if you see only one `>` open a python shell by typing `python3` then hitting enter.
 The prompt will change to `>>>`.

 ```bash